jgadams97/AT24C256-File-System/README.md

 Note that this will also list folders as well and folder names will have a "/" character appended to the beginning and end of the name.

 Can this support AT24Cx chips of different sizes?
 Probably.
 I don't know because I do not own other sizes.
 16-bit shorts are used to store memory addresses, so if the size is significantly larger you may need to change the data types for it to work.

+The file system may become corrupted if the power is disrupted when creating, resizing, or deleting files and folders.
+It cannot become corrupted while writing to a file as writing to a file does not alter the file system itself.